icecube/icetray-public/tableio/resources/docs/container_converter.rst

 I3MapOMKeyVectorConverter<T>.
 The template parameter T is either a simple struct to convert the stored data as defined below, or an existing I3Converter implementation.
-If the objects stored in the I3Vector are I3FrameObjects, then an I3Converter for those is prefered or might already exist.
+If the objects stored in the I3Vector are I3FrameObjects, then an I3Converter for those is preferred or might already exist.
 If it is not an I3FrameObject, the convert-struct approach has to be used.
 This struct needs to fulfill the following requirements: